 In December 2020, the Consolidated Appropriations Act was signed into law and included $25 billion in emergency rental assistance (ERA 1).
 The March 2021 American Rescue Plan Act further supplemented these funds with an additional $21.6 billion in emergency rental assistance (ERA 2).

-As states begin to open enrollment, NMHC remains engaged with Congress and the Treasury Department to ensure the program is administered in an efficient and effective manner that works for both residents and property owners/managers.
+As states continue to administer ERA 1 funding and begin to open enrollment for the ERA 2 program, NMHC remains engaged with Congress, the Treasury Department and HUD to ensure the programs are administered in an efficient and effective manner that works for both residents and property owners/managers.

 In an effort to clarify specific provisions set forth as part of the program, Treasury has released guidance on an ongoing basis.
-The most recent guidance was released on March 26, 2021.
-Supplemental guidance is expected to be released in the future.
+The most recent guidance was released on May 7, 2021.
+Supplemental guidance is expected to be released.
 In addition, the IRS has also released FAQs on Emergency Rental Assistance (ERA), outlining criteria for landlords to follow regarding ERA payments.

 NMHC continues to provide feedback to Treasury and HUD regarding implementation.
-Most recently, NMHC spearheaded a real estate coalition letter to Treasury and HUD on February 26, 2021, outlining a number of specific recommendations.
-This was a follow-up to letters sent on January 7 and February 9.
+Most recently, NMHC spearheaded a real estate coalition meeting with the Administration where we provided updates from NMHC members on implementation efforts as a follow-up to specific recommendations provided to the Administration via letters sent on April 20, February 9, February 26 and January 7.

 - National Council of State Housing Agencies (NCSHA) State Level Emergency Assistance Programs. https://bit.ly/302vfjn